3xplcom/Core/README.md

 What is 3xpl?
 -------------

-3xpl (short for 3xplor3r) is a super-fast, universal explorer for most popular public blockchains.
+3xpl (pronounced `θriːksˈpl`, short for 3xplor3r) is a super-fast, universal explorer for most popular public blockchains.
 It offers an easy-to-understand block explorer interface for ordinary crypto users, as well as numerous professional features for developers and analysts.

 We release our core modules as open source software.
 Why?